-ČOSIV is a Czech association which brings together various NGOs, schools, parents, school's stakeholders etc. Aim of this association is to help with inclusion of children with various disabilities (of physical, psychological, behavioural, etc. origin) at schools and make sure that the educational system contributes as much as possible towards their education. ČOSIV publishes lots of articles with methodology, manuals, best approaches etc. focused on various aspects of the children inclusion at schools.
-We found here the best practises how to increase, support and promote importance of the general well-being at schools.
+ČOSIV is a Czech association which brings together various NGOs, schools, parents, school's stakeholders etc. The aim of this association is to help with inclusion of children with various disabilities (of physical, psychological, behavioural, etc. origin) at schools and make sure that the educational system contributes as much as possible towards their education. ČOSIV publishes lots of articles with methodology, manuals, best approaches etc. focused on various aspects of children inclusion at school.
+We found here a good practise on how to increase, support and promote importance of the general well-being at schools.

 Understanding of the term well-being at schools by all involved parties (i.e. teachers, students, parents,...), and being aware of the importance of it and work towards its development.
-This article focuses on well-being of the pupils.